rev22/CDLList.hpp/README.md

 CDLList a;
 ````

-This constructor creates a single-element node.
+This constructor creates a single-element list.

 Cost: ~2 instructions